mccoderpy/discord.py-message-components/docs/oauth2/index.rst

 .. warning::

-    **This feature is new in the library and not fully developed yet.**
+    **This feature is new in the library and may miss some parts.**

-    You can test and use it but be aware that this can change the behavior at any time.
+    If you find anything that looks wrong whether it is a bug/missing feature or something in the documentation, please fill out a |bugreport|

     *PS: As always, feel free to contribute to it and help us improve.*